min2ha/ukwa-site/content/target/40070/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Elin Jones on Facebook (Plaid Cymru candidate for Ceredigion)

 Elin Jones is the Plaid Cymru candidate for Ceredigion at the 2016 National Assembly Election.